edk55/clean-working-directory/README.md

 # Clean working directory

+This action deletes `/home/runner/_work` on the `Post Run action` (after all jobs are done).

+### Cautions

+Before using this action, please make sure, that your worker has the same working directory.

 This github action will delete files, so firstly, please check out the `post.js` file.

-This action deletes `/home/runner/_work` on the `Post Run action` (after all jobs are done).

 ## Example usage